EoinGeo/Jaeira/People/Jaerian Pantheon/Gods/Calliope.md

 - **Bearer of Stories:** Calliope treasures stories, both ancient and modern, and she nurtures the tradition of storytelling as a powerful means of conveying emotions, lessons, and experiences.

 **Relationships:**
-- **Collaborator:** Calliope collaborates with Kelthar, the God of Fire, to kindle the flames of creativity.
+- **Collaborator:** Calliope collaborates with [[Kelthar]], the God of Fire, to kindle the flames of creativity.
 Their partnership infuses artistic expression with the transformative power of fire.
 - **Mentorship:** Calliope often serves as a guiding presence for mortals and gods alike, inspiring them to embrace their creativity and share their unique voices with the world.

 **Influence after the Second War:**
-Calliope's influence played a vital role in the aftermath of the Second War of the Gods.
+Calliope's influence played a vital role in the aftermath of the [[Second War of the Gods]].
 Her ability to inspire and uplift contributed to the healing of a fractured world, allowing artists to channel their experiences into transformative works of art that resonated with the collective spirit.

-Calliope's radiant spirit and commitment to artistic expression make her an integral part of the pantheon, a muse who fosters the growth of creativity and the celebration of the human spirit.
+Calliope's radiant spirit and commitment to artistic expression make her an integral part of the pantheon, a muse who fosters the growth of creativity and the celebration of the [[human]] spirit.